TomTilly/taco-quest/design.md

 - Players can pass underneath their own tail when moving perpendicular to it
 - How can we make the snake pooping a game mechanic ?
 Maybe a way for the snake to shrink ?
 - Arrow keys allow you to control a second snake on one computer
+- Snake gets item to speed up/slow down time for oneself or all players